MarketSquare/robotframeworkguides/website/docs/getting_started/rpa.md

 For the resources and libraries part you can check out the following pages:
 * [RPA libraries](/robotframeworkguides/different_libraries/rpa)
 * [How to find the right library](/different_libraries/how_to_find_library)
-* RPA examples:
+* Sources for RPA example in Robot Framework:
   * [Robocorp Portal](https://robocorp.com/portal/)

-The main point to remember is that with Robot Framework and Python your really are not limited.
+The main point to remember is that with Robot Framework and Python, there are just about no limits to what you can do.
 There are a ton of libraries out there, but you can also make your own.

-We always recommended giving back to the open-source community as you usually get more back than you put in.
+We always recommend giving back to the open-source community, as you usually get more back than you put in.

 For example:
-It is quite rare that the business value of an RPA process is in the library that interacts with an application or an API, so why not publish the connectivity part as OSS and get others to chip in on the maintenance and improvements?
-This way you can focus more on the actual RPA problem.
+It is quite rare that the business value of an RPA process is in the library that interacts with an application or an API, so why not publish the connectivity part as open-source and get others to chip in on the maintenance and improvements?
+This way, you can focus more on the actual RPA problem.
 * [Releasing your own library](/releasing_your_own_libraries)
 * [Helpout with this documentation](/contribute)
-* Create example bots into public repository and ping in the forums and Slacks
+* Create example bots into the public repository and ping in the forums and Slacks